- 1 Which Acne Scar Treatment is Right for You?

 Laser and light therapy and dermal fillers are the gold standards for treating acne scars today.
 For those patients who are not candidates for laser treatment we also offer the following:

-Dermapen has a set of adjustable micro-needles that penetrate to a controlled depth in the dermis (skin), stimulating the creation of new collagen and elastin under the skin.
+Microneedling has a set of adjustable micro-needles that penetrate to a controlled depth in the dermis (skin), stimulating the creation of new collagen and elastin under the skin.
 Dermapen also promotes the growth of new capillaries, improving the blood supply to the to the area and creating healthier skin.
 The treatment is comfortable, quick and requires little to no downtime.
 A typical Dermapen treatment regimen consists of four to six sessions spaced one month apart.
-For even better results, we typically recommend that Dermapen be combined with PRP.

 TCA CROSS (trichloroacetic acid chemical reconstruction of skin scars) is used to treat icepick acne scars.
 A specially designed applicator is used to apply a small amount of TCA into the base of each scar, stimulating collagen renewal and decreasing the depth of these problematic depressions.
 TCA CROSS is provided in a series of treatments, spaced a few weeks apart and requires little to no downtime.